Quasi-Linear ICA for Motor Unit Decomposition during Dynamic Contractions: Conclusion

+We present HarmonICA, a quasi-linear ICA method for direct decomposition of non-stationary EMG into motor neuron spike trains.
+At recall $R \geq 0.95$ it recovers $2.5\times$ / $2.2\times$ as many motor units as the unrefined FastICA seed on the 320- / 70-channel grids and outperforms every adaptive ICA baseline at every recall threshold (Fig.~\ref{fig:pareto_recall}, Table~\ref{tab:yield_3bin}), lifting per-recording yield above the linear ICA / cBSS ceiling that bounds windowed and online adaptive methods.

-AKC was supported by the EPSRC Centre for Neurotechnology (EP/L016737/1) and Meta through the Imperial-META Wearable Neural Interfaces Research Centre.
-AG was supported by the EPSRC AI for Healthcare (EP/S023283/1).
-IMG was supported by the EPSRC Centre for Neurotechnology (EP/L016737/1) and a EPSRC Doctoral Prize Fellowship.
-PM was supported by a Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship.
-SM was supported by HybridNeuro (HORIZON-WIDERA-2021-ACCESS-03 - 101079392) and Meta through the Imperial-META Wearable Neural Interfaces Research Centre.
-DF was supported by NaturalBionicS (ERC Synergy 810346) and NISNEM (EPSRC EP/T020970/1).
+\begin{ack} A.K.C.\ was supported by the EPSRC Centre for Neurotechnology (EP/L016737/1) and by Meta through the Imperial-META Wearable Neural Interfaces Research Centre.
+D.H.\ was supported by the Imperial-META Wearable Neural Interfaces Research Centre and by the Onassis Foundation under Scholarship ID F ZT 012.
+A.G.\ was supported by the EPSRC AI for Healthcare CDT (EP/S023283/1).
+I.M.G.\ was supported by the EPSRC Centre for Neurotechnology (EP/L016737/1) and by an EPSRC Doctoral Prize Fellowship.
+N.E.-N.\ was supported by UK Research and Innovation through the UKRI AI Centre for Doctoral Training in Digital Healthcare (EP/Y030974/1).
+P.M.\ was supported by an Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship.
+S.M.\ was supported by HybridNeuro (HORIZON-WIDERA-2021-ACCESS-03, 101079392) and by Meta through the Imperial-META Wearable Neural Interfaces Research Centre.
+D.F.\ was supported by NaturalBionicS (ERC Synergy 810346) and NISNEM (EPSRC EP/T020970/1). \end{ack}